 - Humidify inside and out.
 Keep your body well hydrated and your indoor air humidified.
 We add moisture to the air of our wood-heated home by hanging laundry indoors, keeping a lot of houseplants, and setting steamers on the stoves that release moisture gradually into the surrounding air.

-- Exercise.
+- Exercise (lightly).
 Studies show that exercise boosts the immune system to help your body fight infection.
 One caution: If you have a fever or anything more serious than a light cold, rest up and lay off the exercise.

 - A corollary: Get outdoors more often, especially in midday.
 Many of us experience a better mood and a boost in energy when we get out on cold, sunny winter days.
 We’ve found that investing in full-spectrum (mimics the wavelengths in natural sunlight) compact fluorescent lights throughout our house goes a long way towards staving off winter depression (low energy, food cravings, lack of enthusiasm).
 Some scientists believe that daily exposure to full-spectrum light helps boost immune function, too.

 - Eat your vegetables.
 Increase your daily intake of green, red, yellow and white vegetables.
-A growing body of research reveals that eating a greater amount and variety of vegetables and fruit improves immune function.
-The big bonus: It’s one food group on which you can’t overdose on.
+Eating a greater amount and variety of vegetables and fruit improves immune function.

 - Get enough sleep.
-Research confirms the value of a good night’s sleep.
+Don’t underestimate the value of a good night’s sleep.
 Sleeping well reduces your chances of heart problems and other chronic diseases, improves immune function, and even helps prevent obesity.
 Don’t brag about how little sleep you need.
-Get your zzzzzz’s.
+Get your zzzzzz’s!

 - Reduce stress.
 Stress weakens the immune system, and winter adds several layers of stress for most of us: (e.g., dealing with storms and power outages, sick kids, less daylight, snow shoveling, and the sometimes-overwhelming demands of the winter holidays—including financial stress.
 Make this your season to explore stress-reducing strategies.